 Then I crossed the Millennium Bridge, passed by the Globe Theatre, and strolled along the embankment towards the Tower Bridge.
 And it started raining when I was so close!
 Luckily, it did not last but you can see the clouds in my pictures.
 And the famous Tower is just across the bridge.

-That’s it!
+That’s it, my 1 day in London!
 If this is something you are ready to undertake, then put on your best shoes as it will be a walk to remember!
 In addition, you might be interested in the free places to visit in London.
 But first things first: don’t forget to have a hearty breakfast 🙂

 Well, in any city you travel, you have to stay somewhere 🙂 When I search for accommodation, I always use two options: it is either AirBnB (click here for a discount on your first booking with AirBnB) or Booking.com.